Skip to main content

 Training World-Class Surgeons and Leaders

 University of Utah Health is a world-class medical center offering the most up-to-date, innovative and comprehensive, high-value care possible.
-For 14 consecutive years, University of Utah Health has been ranked in the top 10 in the Vizient Inc’s Quality and Accountability Study, including a number of years at No. 1.
+For 14 consecutive years, University of Utah Health has been ranked in the top 10 in the Vizient Inc’s Quality and Accountability Study, including a number of years at number 1.
 The Department of Surgery and the Division of General Surgery are key players in this success.
 Through the Department of Surgery, more than 75,000 surgical patients are seen by over 650 physicians and staff each year.
 Through exceptional patient care, outstanding education, and cutting-edge discovery, the vision of the Department of Surgery is “The future of surgery, delivered today.”
 As witnessed by a rich legacy of developing prominent surgical leaders, including eight department chairs, outstanding surgical education is what the University of Utah General Surgery Residency does.

 L. Lambert, MD prof headshot